dhangerkapil/code-first-agents/README.md

 # Build your code-first agent with Azure AI Foundry

-This repository contains the content and sample code for the 75-minute workshop, "Build your code-first agent with Azure AI Foundry".
-You can try out this workshop using this repository.
-For information on how to deliver this workshop in a laboratory setting like [Microsoft AI Tour](https://aitour.microsoft.com/), please visit [this repository](https://github.com/microsoft/aitour-build-your-first-agent-with-azure-ai-agent-service).

 ## Workshop Oveview

 Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
 To help you, Contoso has developed a conversational agent that can answer questions about your sales data.